Robust Hyperbolic Learning with Curvature-Aware Optimization: Abstract

 \section{Abstract}

-Hyperbolic deep learning has become a growing research direction in computer vision for the unique properties afforded by the alternate embedding space.
+Hyperbolic deep learning has become a growing research direction in computer vision due to the unique properties afforded by the alternate embedding space.
 The negative curvature and exponentially growing distance metric provide a natural framework for capturing hierarchical relationships between datapoints and allowing for finer separability between their embeddings.
-However, these methods are still computationally expensive and prone to instability, especially when attempting to learn the negative curvature that best suits the task and the data.
-Current Riemannian optimizers do not account for changes in the manifold which greatly harms performance and forces lower learning rates to minimize projection errors.
-Our paper focuses on curvature learning by introducing an improved schema for popular learning algorithms and providing a novel normalization approach to constrain embeddings within the variable representative radius of the manifold.
-Additionally, we introduce a novel formulation for Riemannian AdamW, and alternative hybrid encoder techniques and foundational formulations for current convolutional hyperbolic operations, greatly reducing the computational penalty of the hyperbolic embedding space.
-Our approach demonstrates consistent performance improvements across both direct classification and hierarchical metric learning tasks while allowing for larger hyperbolic models.
+However, current hyperbolic learning approaches are still prone to overfitting, computationally expensive, and prone to instability, especially when attempting to learn the manifold curvature to adapt to tasks and different datasets.
+To address these issues, our paper presents a derivation for Riemannian AdamW that helps increase hyperbolic generalization ability.
+For improved stability, we introduce a novel fine-tunable hyperbolic scaling approach to constrain hyperbolic embeddings and reduce approximation errors.
+Using this along with our curvature-aware learning schema for Riemannian Optimizers enables the combination of curvature and non-trivialized hyperbolic parameter learning.
+Our approach demonstrates consistent performance improvements across Computer Vision, EEG classification, and hierarchical metric learning tasks while greatly reducing runtime.
+Our code is publicly available at https://github.com/inboxedshoe/Robust-Hyperbolic-Learning